GeodataTools/geodata/README.md

 ## Documentation

-YOU CAN FIND GEODATA's DOCUMENTATIONS HERE: ...
-You may also jump directly to [Example Notebooks](example_notebooks).
+You can find the documentation for Geodata [here](https://geodata.readthedocs.io/en/latest/).

 ## Contributing
 We welcome suggestions for feature enhancements and the identification of bugs.
-Please make an issue or contact the [authors](https://mdavidson.org/about/) of geodata.
+Please make an issue or contact the [authors](https://pwrlab.org/about.html) of geodata.

 ## License